renode/renode/README.rst

 * Gtk# 2.12.30 (this precise version is required, downloadable from `Xamarin website <http://download.xamarin.com/GTKforWindows/Windows/gtk-sharp-2.12.30.msi>`_
 * Git (either natively on Windows or as a Cygwin module)

-The building process described further on in this document may be only executed in Cygwin shell.
+The building process described further on in this document can only be executed in a Cygwin shell.
 To be able to use all of the prerequisites, the user has to configure Cygwin's PATH variable to include the following directories:

 * MSBuild